5 tips to make your images load much faster

 Responsive images will allow your website or mobile app to load faster across various screen sizes by adapting the image size delivered to the end user to her screen size.

-The HTML <picture> element with the underlying <source> elements allow to specify which image size will be delivered to which screen size.
+The HTML <picture> element with the underlying <source> elements allows to specify which image size will be delivered to which screen size.

 Sample HTML without responsive design: